Michelle DaSilva

 Customization and Flexibility

-SBOs consistently valued the ability to customize and fine-tune entitlements beyond a starting template.
-Role templates are a great starting point, but flexibility to adjust is essential.
+SBOs consistently valued the ability to customize and fine-tune entitlements and permissions beyond any preset template.

 Trust and Simplicity